Text by Evan Johnson, Photos by Herb Swanson

 As biking becomes a year-round activity, trail centers around Vermont are moving to include newer “fatbikes” on trail systems.
-Starting this winter, the Catamount Outdoor Family Center in Williston and Kingdom Trails in East Burke will officially open their terrain to riders.
+The Catamount Outdoor Family Center in Williston and Kingdom Trails in East Burke have officially opened their terrain to riders.
 Rental bikes from The Old Spokes Home have arrived for rental at the Catamount Outdoor Family Center in Williston and in the Northeast Kingdom, Kingdom Trails now features a separate fully maintained trail system for winter bikes and snowshoeing at their Darling Hill center in Lyndonville.

-The Rikert Nordic Center in Ripton will be renting a small fleet of fatbikes from bike manufacturer Origin8 for the 2014 winter season.
-Director Mike Hussey said before a major snowstorm opened more terrain in early January, the Nordic center had been skiing on three to four kilometers of skiing [Judy1] since mid-November on a loop served by snowmaking, but simultaneously they were able to offer 50 kilometers for biking.
-Since this is their first season with the bikes, the staff hasn’t yet developed an integration plan for sharing trails between bikers and skiers, but limits access to the type of bike, permitting bikes with a minimum tire width of 3.5 inches and asking riders not to ride if the snow is so soft the tires leaves more than a 1-inch deep track.
+The Rikert Nordic Center in Ripton rents small fleet of fatbikes from bike manufacturer Origin8 for the season.
+Director Mike Hussey said, before a major snowstorm opened more terrain in early January, the Nordic center had been skiing on three to four kilometers of skiing [Judy1] since mid-November on a loop served by snowmaking, but simultaneously they were able to offer 50 kilometers for biking.

 The hardpacked snow, he says, makes for great riding and the softer powder is easy as well.